 All the options for camping in and near the Soo bring tons of awesome opportunities.
 Most are close to the water for easy paddleboard/kayaking access.
-And they aren’t too far off the beaten trail, meaning shops, restaurants and attractions are still easy to visit.
+And they aren’t too far off the beaten trail, meaning shops, restaurants, and attractions are still easy to visit.
 Of course, if you’re after seclusion and campfires, there are plenty of places to camp in the Soo.

 Located within city limits, Aune Osborn Campground offers a great view of the St. Marys River and is located just minutes from the downtown area.
 It gets bonus points for being next to the Sugar Island Ferry and Clyde’s Drive-In.
 Plus, if you’re into “clubbing,” the campground is across the street from the Sault Ste.
 Marie Country Club.
-Aune Osborn Campground has sites for rustic camping as well as electric hook ups, a fish cleaning station and a boat launch.
+Aune Osborn Campground has sites for rustic camping as well as electric hookups, a fish cleaning station, and a boat launch.

 Located about 15 minutes west of Sault Ste.
 Marie, Brimley State Park features 237 modern sites with electricity available.
-There are mini cabins and a dump station available.
+There are mini-cabins and a dump station available.
 Brimley State Park is one of the oldest parks in the Upper Peninsula.
 It features hunting, fishing, boating, camping, hiking, and beach access.

 For the outdoor enthusiasts, nothing beats a weekend at Tahquamenon Falls State Park.
 Pro-tip for the ultimate nature lover: you can camp at Tahquamenon year-round.
 At the heart of the park is the Tahquamenon River and its accompanying waterfalls.
 The state park offers rowboat rentals (we highly recommend) and concessions.
-Whether bringing the tent or a camper, we recommend bringing bug repellent.
+Whether bringing a tent or a camper, we recommend bringing bug repellent.

-Whether you’re into “roughing it” or bringing your RV up to the UP, we think the Sault Ste.
-Marie area is a perfect location for pitching a base camp and having an adventure to remember.
-Share your summer camping photos and recommendations on us by using the hashtag #ilovethesoo.
-Be sure to follow us on Facebook, Twitter, TikTok, Instagram, and Pinterest.for more camping and outdoor recommendations.
+Whether you’re looking to rough it or bring your RV, Sault Ste.
+Marie offers an ideal location for an unforgettable camping adventure.
+Share your summer camping photos and recommendations with us by using the hashtag #ilovethesoo.
+Be sure to follow us on Facebook, Twitter, TikTok, Instagram, and Pinterest for more camping and outdoor recommendations.